MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_profiles.md

 ## HOW TO CHOOSE A PROFILE

-If you use multiple host applications, put the items that you use in all the host applications into your `$Profile.CurrentUserAllHosts` profile.
+If you use multiple host applications, put the items that you use in all the host applications into your `$PROFILE.CurrentUserAllHosts` profile.
 Put items that are specific to a host application, such as a command that sets the background color for a host application, in a profile that is specific to that host application.